Diflufenican: Effect and mechanism

 Targeted weeds display bleaching and chlorotic spotting, followed by pink and purple foliage and necrosis.
 Symptoms typically begin 3–4 days after application.
 DFF's residual activity may last 8 weeks.

 Diflufenican inhibits carotenoid synthesis, without which photosynthesis begins to fail and the plant is vulnerable to damage from sunlight, causing growth cessation and necrosis.
 It is absorbed by germinating seedlings.
-Usually applied at 125–250 g/ha pre-emergence or shortly after, often with other cereal herbicides.
+Usually applied at 125–250 g/ha preëmergently or shortly after, often with other cereal herbicides.

 Diflufenican is a Group F, (Australia), F1 (global) or Group 12 (numeric) resistance class herbicide.

 Diflufenican is an indicator of soil trace element deficiencies; it induces deficiency symptoms in crops.

 Regulations

-It has seen use in Australia, Europe, and in Feb 2024 registered in North America by the PMRA, EPA registration pending, for use on soybean and corn.
+It has seen use in Australia, and Europe, and North America for use on soybean and corn.

 Diflufenican is registered in the United Kingdom and the European Union, for professional and amateur use.
 It is also approved in New Zealand.
+Canada's PMRA registered it in Feb 2024, and the U.S. EPA in June 2026.

-Pesticide products containing diflufenican have been banned in Denmark because the chemical can degrade into trifluoroacetic acid, which can then contaminate groundwater and not decompose.
+Pesticide products containing diflufenican have been banned in Denmark because the chemical can degrade into trifluoroacetic acid, which can then contaminate groundwater.